-A. Designed, or modified, and adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy.

-- B. Constructed with materials resistant to flood damage. - C. Constructed by methods and practices that minimize flood damages. - D. Constructed with electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+- A. Be designed or modified, and adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy. - B. Use flood damage-resistant materials for building components located below the base flood elevation. - C. Be reasonably safe from flooding and be designed and constructed with methods, practices and materials that minimize flood damage. - D. Be constructed with electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.